Jetsetter’s Guide to Scoring a Hotel Room Upgrade

 Every seasoned globetrotter knows that there are two rites of passage to perform before you can call yourself a true travel expert: completing the successful mileage redemption and securing the equally triumphant hotel room upgrade.
-Thankfully, you don’t have to be a VIP or rocket scientist to achieve the latter, that is as long as you a) don’t show up at the reception desk looking like a complete vagabond and b) follow these tried-and-true tips for snagging a better room for the same price.
-Just beware that there are no surefire ways to land a hotel room upgrade—it’s more of an art than a science.
+Thankfully, you don’t have to be a VIP or rocket scientist to achieve the latter—that is as long as you A) don’t show up at the reception desk looking like a complete vagabond and B) follow these tried-and-true tips for snagging a better room for the same price.
+Just beware that there are no surefire ways to land a hotel room upgrade (it’s more of an art than a science).
 Read on for nine tricks of the trade.

 Get the timing right

-If you’re planning your trip for an off-peak or shoulder season, you’re already one step ahead of the game.
+If you’re planning your trip during an off-peak or shoulder season, you’re already one step ahead of the game.
 Hotels are much more likely to offer you a room upgrade or beef up service amenities when they’re not fully booked, as they usually are in the high-season.
 The same is true if you arrive mid-afternoon, when there will be fewer guests around to hear your request (discretion is key) and the staff has a better idea of which rooms will be vacant that evening and beyond.

 Don’t expect to Biff Tannen your way to an upgrade

-When it comes to dealing with all hotel staff but especially those behind the front desk, it’s best to leave rude or threatening behavior at the door.
+When it comes to dealing with hotel staff, especially those behind the front desk, it’s best to leave rude or threatening behavior at the door.
 After all, no one wants to help someone who’s launching into a verbal assault, no matter who you know or what bad reviews you’ve read online.
 That said, you generally can’t receive what you don’t ask for, so do open your mouth—in the most polite way possible.